 Evaluating Identity Finder Results Using the Identity Finder Client on Mac

-for the first result you can see that the main section of the result is selected
+showing the first result, you can see that the main section of the result is selected

-but the preview is not displaying the result info.
+but the preview is not displaying the result information.
 This is because when an

-item has multiple flags you need to select one of the identity matches.
-After selecting the first identity match in the item you are able to see the preview
+item has multiple flags, you will need to select one of the identity matches.
+When

+you select the first identity match in the item, you will be able to see the preview

 Using Identity Finder's Mac Client to Scan for PSI

-- If you were to determine that this was a false positive and not PSI as defined
+- If you determine that this identity match was a false positive and not PSI as defined

-by the IT Policy you could ignore the find so that it does not come up in future scans.
+by the IT Policy, you can ignore the find so it does not come up in future scans.
 You would do this

-by “Right Clicking” selecting “Ignore” > “This Item Location”.
+by “Right Clicking” the item and selecting “Ignore” > “This Item Location”.

-- It would then ask you to confirm your decision to ignore the item.
+- You will be prompted to confirm your decision to ignore the item.

 - If you have an item with sensitive information that you wish to keep but decide you

-do not need the portion of the item that contains sensitive information you would
+do not need the portion of the item that contains sensitive information, “Right Click”

-“Right Click”

 the item and select “Scrub”.
-This would replace the sensitive information
+This will replace the sensitive information in the item

-- If you feel that the preview pane does not give you enough information to decide what you
+- If you feel the preview pane does not give you enough information to decide what you

-want to do with an item you can “Right Click” the item and select “Reveal in Finder”.
+want to do with an item, “Right Click” the item and select “Reveal in Finder”.

-- This would open Mac’s Finder application and bring you to the location of the document.
+- This will open Mac’s Finder application and bring you to the location of the document

-- You could now “Right Click” and “Open” the document, or simply double click it.
+- “Right Click” and select “Open” to access the document, or simply double click to

 has a lot of information due to the size of the scroll bar on the right.
 To avoid

-having to sift through this information manually You can open the “Find” bar to look
+having to sift through this information manually, you can open the “Find” bar to search

-through it.
+for the item.
 Press the “command” and “F” keys simultaneously.
-This will open the “Find”
+This shortcut will

-- You will need to enter the information in question to the "Find" bar to search for
+- Enter the information in question into the "Find" bar to perform a search.

-it.
 From the

-Identity Finder Preview window you can see that the last 4 digits of the information
+Identity Finder Preview window, you can see that the last 4 digits of the information

 in question are “1234”.
 After entering that into the “Find” bar and pressing the "Find"

-button you are given one match and can now read the context of
+button, you are given one match and can now read the context of the sensitive information

-- If you decided you wanted to delete the file you would “Right Click” it in the Identity
+- If you determine you want to delete the entire file, “Right Click” it in the Identity

 Finder Client and select “Shred”.

-- If you wanted to keep the sensitive information you would need to secure it.
+- If you want to keep the sensitive information, you will need to secure it.
 Conveniently,

 item and select “Secure”.
-It will then ask you to confirm your selection and after
+You will be prompted to confirm your selection.
+After you